 Flexible Moving Options

-Vivint Solar has made it easier to take care of your solar panels if you decide to move.
+Vivint Solar has made it relatively simple to take care of your solar panels if you decide to move.
 You will be given four options if you choose to move while under contract: transferring the agreement to the new owner, pre-paying the agreement, relocating your system at no additional cost, or purchasing the system outright (after six years).

 Vivint Solar is currently available in 19 states: Arizona, California, Colorado, Connecticut, Florida, Hawaii, Massachusetts, Maryland, Nevada, New Hampshire, New Jersey, New Mexico, New York, Pennsylvania, Rhode Island, South Carolina, Texas, Utah, and Vermont.
 This wide state availability increases the company's reach and gives a greater number of people the opportunity to go solar with Vivint.